Isaiah Berlin: Personal life

 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1959, and a member of the American Philosophical Society in 1975.
 He was instrumental in the founding, in 1966, of a new graduate college at Oxford University: Wolfson College.
 The college was founded to be a centre of academic excellence which, unlike many other colleges at Oxford, would also be based on a strong egalitarian and democratic ethos.
 Berlin was a member of the Founding Council of the Rothermere American Institute at Oxford University.
 As later revealed, when he was asked to evaluate the academic credentials of Isaac Deutscher, Isaiah Berlin argued against a promotion, because of the profoundly pro-communist militancy of the candidate.

 Berlin died in Oxford on 5 November 1997, aged 88.
 He is buried there in Wolvercote Cemetery.
 On his death, the obituarist of The Independent wrote: "he was a man of formidable intellectual power with a rare gift for understanding a wide range of human motives, hopes and fears, and a prodigiously energetic capacity for enjoyment – of life, of people in all their variety, of their ideas and idiosyncrasies, of literature, of music, of art".
 The same publication reported: "Isaiah Berlin was often described, especially in his old age, by means of superlatives: the world's greatest talker, the century's most inspired reader, one of the finest minds of our time.
 There is no doubt that he showed in more than one direction the unexpectedly large possibilities open to us at the top end of the range of human potential."
 The front page of The New York Times concluded: "His was an exuberant life crowded with joys – the joy of thought, the joy of music, the joy of good friends. ...
-The theme that runs throughout his work is his concern with liberty and the dignity of human beings ....
+The theme that runs throughout his work is his concern with liberty and the dignity of human beings ...
 Sir Isaiah radiated well-being."

+Berlin's nephew is Efraim Halevy (אפרים הלוי), Israeli intelligence expert and diplomat, advisor to Ariel Sharon, 9th director of the Mossad and the 3rd head of the Israeli National Security Council.